LaPeste/migration-tutorial-src-temp/MigrationTutorial/Blog-Post.md

 ### Schema migrations in Realm
 When reading this blog-post, it is assumed that you know what a schema migration is.
 However, just to reiterate it very briefly, a database uses a schema to formally define how its models are structured.
 Those models, generally, represent rather closely the view of the world from the business' perspective.
 Because a business isn't static, models may change over time.
 These changes could be in the form of modifications, deletions, additions and merges on both fields of a model and models themselves.
 A schema migration is what allows to migrate the previous schema to the new one.
-When Realm starts, like any other database, it must make sure that the objects that it manages respect the schema that it is supplied with.
-If that is not the case, Realm gives you one chance to fix the objects, through its migration function; otherwise a `Realms.Exceptions.RealmMigrationNeededException` is raised.
+When Realm is opened, like any other database, it must make sure that the schema of the objects that it manages is equal to the schema that it is supplied with.
+If that is not the case and `RealmConfiguration.SchemaVersion` has not been monotonically bumped up a `Realms.Exceptions.RealmMigrationNeededException` is raised.
+If `RealmConfiguration.SchemaVersion` has been incremented, then the migration function is called.
 So two are the things that you need to do when you want to execute a schema migration in Realm:

 1. monotonically bump up the `RealmConfiguration.SchemaVersion`